 I have worked for 8 years as a property manager and I can tell you that confrontations and even fights do occur in this kind of emotionally charged atmosphere.
 Unpleasantness does happen and more often than you might think.
 The best thing to do is to take a seat back and let the professionals do their job.
 This way, things should pass much more smoothly.

 What you also really need is a shrewd locksmith who’s a bit streetwise, such as myself.
 On occasion, I’ll pop out of the property under the subterfuge of getting tools from the van.
 What I’m actually doing is giving the landlord an update on the property’s overall state and the progress the bailiffs are making with the eviction.
 We know how important this information is to the landlord, so we treat it as part of the service.

 If you’re thinking that you could avoid the expense mentioned earlier by not involving the bailiff in your eviction, then you shouldn’t.
 There’s a very good legal reason why bailiffs have to be present and if they’re not, you could very well be breaking the law.

-An eviction can only take place after a court order has been made declaring that it should be so and the bailiff is there to enforce that order.
+An eviction can only take place after a court order has been made and the bailiff is there to enforce that order.
 In this circumstance, you are entering the property legally and with the full authority of the courts behind you.
 Choose to ignore this and you yourself could end up in trouble, as you’d be totally in the wrong.

-My advice to you would be to avoid doing this at all costs or you could pay a heavy penalty.
+My advice to you would be to avoid doing this at all costs or you could pay heavy penalties.